-Lee Aldhouse, the British man who fled Thailand in 2010 after allegedly stabbing and ultimately murdering an American ex-Marine in Phuket has been extradited from the UK back to Thailand where he’ll face murder charges.
-It’s the first time a British citizen has been extradited to Thailand in the 110 years the extradition treaty between the two countries has been in effect.In fact, the extradition order by the UK’s highest court must have come as a bit of a shock to Mr. Aldhouse.
-It certainly did to me.
+Lee Aldhouse, the British man who fled Thailand in 2010 after allegedly stabbing and ultimately murdering an American ex-Marine in Phuket has been extradited from the UK back to Thailand where he will face murder charges.

 According to various witnesses at the time, Lee Aldhouse, 29, got into an argument with American Dashawn Longfellow, age 23, in a bar in Phuket in August, 2010.
 Some witnesses said the argument was possibly over the Thai girl Dashawn Longfellow was with and was started by Aldhouse, a Muay Thai fighter who had lived in Thailand for several years.